SENG National Student Award

 To encourage the development of a sustainability ethic throughout Australia, the Society offers annual State Environmental Engineering and Sustainability Award to undergraduate students.
 The winning student project from each state is then eligible to be entered in the National Student Environmental Engineering and Sustainability Award.

 One nomination will be accepted from each state chapter annually based on the results of the state Student Environmental Engineering and Sustainability Awards.
-The winner of the National Award will be given the opportunity to present their paper at the SENG bi-annual conference.
+The winner of the National Award will be given the opportunity to present their paper at the SENG biennial conference.

 The National Student Environmental Engineering and Sustainability Award Guidelines for the best final year project report incorporating sustainability can be downloaded here.